jleblanc64/vavr-hibernate6-demo/README.md

 }
 ```

-and register the class it in the file: `src/main/resources/META-INF/spring.factories` (replace `com.demo.spring` with your own package) :
+and register the class in the file: `src/main/resources/META-INF/spring.factories` (replace `com.demo.spring` with your own package) :
 ```
 org.springframework.context.ApplicationContextInitializer=com.demo.spring.ConfigInit
 ```